albizaw/esatto/README.md

 - You can use tools like pgAdmin or psql to interact with the PostgreSQL database.
 - The client application communicates with the server API to fetch data and perform actions.

-Now, you have the Cinema App up and running on your local machine.
+Now, you have the Medical App up and running on your local machine.
 You can access it by navigating to http://localhost:4200 in your web browser.

 Happy coding!:)